 The PSP’s scope will have been defined in its Protocol.
 Scope may relate to the area of the disease, a particular type of patient, e.g. adults or children, or the type of uncertainties being addressed, e.g. whether questions around GP awareness or availability of support will fall within the scope.
 PSPs should keep a separate record of submissions which are out of scope and ensure members of the Steering Group including patients, carers and clinicians and their representatives, are happy with the decisions taken about which questions are in or out of scope prior to any interim prioritisation.

-The Steering Group needs to give careful consideration to each response and whether it can be turned into a researchable question.
-Some responses may not need to be answered by research: for example, they may be questions seeking further information or advice on a topic, or issues around awareness.
-The Steering Group should decide whether these fall within scope of out of scope and what they will do with these responses.
-For instance, a PSP might pass these responses onto relevant charities to create frequently asked questions, or to inform their awareness raising activities.
+With input from the Steering Group, the Information Specialist must carefully consider each response and assess whether it can be turned into a researchable question.
+Some responses may not need to be answered by research, for example, they may be questions seeking further information or advice on a topic, or issues around awareness.
+The Steering Group should decide whether these fall within scope or out of scope and what they will do with these responses, as an output of the PSP that is separate to its priority setting remit.
+For instance, a PSP might pass these responses on to relevant charities to create frequently asked questions, or to inform their awareness raising activities.